joaomelo/auth-mech/README.md

 const hereWeHaveFireAuth = fireApp.auth();
 const hereTheSameFireauthAgain = authMech.config.service;

-// do advance stuff with the Firebase auth of your preference
+// do advance stuff with the Fireauth of your preference
 // ...
 ```